Jhaempyre/Jhaempyre/README.md

 - 👋 Hi, I’m @Jhaempyre
 - 👀 I’m interested in research and development and offcourse making money out of them.
 - 🌱 I’m currently learning BS in data science & programming from IIT Madras and pursuing my b.tech in (IT) from ADGITM
-- 💞️ I’m looking to collaborate on SDE and anytypr of development
+- 💞️ I’m looking to collaborate on SDE and any type of development .
+- ✔️I am more of backend enthusiastic .
+Love to play at server side ❤️
 - 📫 How to reach me by mail at jhaashish.ajha@gmail.com

 <!---